Tygron/tygron-dashboard/dashboards/hso/README.md

 <img width="598" height="399" alt="InstallerStart" src="./readmeimages/HsoInstaller.png" />

-5. To open and inspect the HSO, navigate to
+5. To open and inspect a HSO Dashboard,
+   - Navigate to `Current Situation > Panels`
+   - Select a panel starting with **Hydrological System Overview:**, followed by the name of the linked Water Level Area.
+   - Click on **Open Panel** in its detail panel.

+# Areas linked to HSO Dashboard
+   The HSO installer adds a Template Text Panel that manages the content of the HSO Dashboard, as well as the instances that will be created.
+   By default the HSO Dashboard is applied on Areas, identified by the attribute that was selected in the installer.
-   `Current Situation > Panels` and select **Hydrological System Overview**.
+   To inspect and adjust these settings, select the Template Text Panel named **Hydrological System Overview**.

-   For each area linked to the HSO, a separate panel is created.
-Select a panel and click **Open Panel** to open the HSO in the client.
-   Note that the installer has installed a Template Text Panel.
-It has linked the HSO to one or more areas witha certain attribute.
-To see which area attribute the HSO is linked select the parent of the template panel.

 <img width="291" height="259" alt="HSOTemplateParent" src="https://github.com/user-attachments/assets/40ec4da4-6392-4a6a-8a44-bd2cc4460cd2" />

    On the right side you see the panel Body.
-Now select the tab **Template** and in the right bottum corner you will see to which attribute the HSO is linked.
+Now select the tab **Template** and in the right bottom corner you will see to which attribute the HSO is linked.
 If you want you can select a different attribute here, but you could also use the installer to do this.

 <img width="288" height="220" alt="AttributeTemplateLinked" src="https://github.com/user-attachments/assets/abad9a4b-be67-4783-a8e6-fd9f5dd1aa68" />

    Optionally, click the browser icon next to the close button to open the panel in your web browser.